 Telos is a word that means the purpose, goal, or function of something.
 When we use the word telos, we often use it in the context of a person’s life and how they are living it.

 The word telos is used to describe an outcome or result that a person is hoping to achieve by living out his or her life.

 Examples Of Telos

-Rabbi Dr. David Koltun-Fromm defines a telos as “a tendency towards a goal,” but there are many kinds of telos, each one unique to its species.
+Rabbi Dr. David Koltun-Fromm defines a telos as “a tendency towards a goal,” but there are many telos, each unique to its species.

 What are some examples of natural teloi?
 Consider this list:

-The telos of human beings is to become like God; we have been created in God’s image, so following our own nature will ultimately lead us back “.
+- The telos of human beings is to become like God; we have been created in God’s image, so following our nature will ultimately lead us back “.